Paulmicha/asc/README.md

 ## What could an ideal solution look like (high-level & secondary goals)

-The ideal solution would be measured in cognitive ressource - i.e. how do I quickly get these problems out of the way, *everytime* ?
+ASC only cares about testing and making [different tools](https://paulmicha.github.io/asc/about/tools-considerations.html) work together, so it should be as invisible / simple as possible and require minimal effort.
+The ideal solution would be measured in cognitive ressource - i.e. how quickly / cheaply can I try these tools together to see if they fit my needs ?

-It can seem titanesque to evaluate many [tools available nowadays](https://paulmicha.github.io/asc/about/tools-considerations.html), so patterns like *extensions* (or *recipes*) / declarative approaches (i.e. `*.yml` files) could be concepts simple enough to quickly "get".

-My current intuition of an "ideal" scaffolding tool is to apply focus on [language](https://pierrelevyblog.com/2017/10/06/the-next-platform) and communication (information design) - that's the ultimate goal.
+My current intuition of an "ideal" scaffolding tool is to apply focus on [language](https://pierrelevyblog.com/2017/10/06/the-next-platform) and communication (naming things as transparently as possible, information design, terse documentation and code comments).

 Among secondary goals are :